Private teachers/tutors teach a specific skill or subject to individuals or small groups of children or adults.

 Private teachers/tutors can be:

-- employed by tutoring franchises or a private tutoring business
+- employed by tutoring franchises or private tutoring businesses

-- self-employed itinerant teachers, such as part-time music tutors, who teach a particular instrument to small groups or individuals at a school
+- self-employed itinerant teachers, such as part-time music tutors who teach a particular instrument to small groups or individuals

-- self-employed tutors working from home or private studios, such as a dance studio.
+- self-employed tutors working from home or private studios.

 - Stats NZ, ‘2018 Census Data', 2019.

-- Wesseling, R, public officer, New Zealand Tutoring Association, Careers New Zealand interview, December 2016.
+- Wesseling, R, public officer, New Zealand Tutoring Association, careers.govt.nz interview, October 2020.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)